How To Avoid These Investing Mistakes

-I highly encourge you to wait with trading until you understand more about the financial market.
-While it might seem easy now, unless you have a bulletproof system there is no way you will succsed.
+I highly encourage you to wait with trading until you understand more about the financial market.
+While it might seem easy now, unless you have a bulletproof system there is no way you will succeed.
 Be patient and learn more before choosing to solely focus The Trading level.

 You survived with some ugly battle scars, but you are now done as a trader.
-You´re tired of losing sleep, because you have put a lot of money and bought something having no clue what it really is, and every day is an either a nightmare or a triple rainbow.
+You’re tired of losing sleep, because you have put a lot of money and bought something having no clue what it really is, and every day is either a nightmare or a triple rainbow.

 You finish the book halfway through, but there are so many words, so many new things and concepts.

-At this point, a lot of people falls back to point 1) trading, because they now think that they have enough knowledge to beat the rest of the market (the people who buys and sells stocks).
-Unfortunately, these guys will lose too, and most of them will never touch a stock ever again ( some guys actually figures out a way to use technical analyses to make profit, but it takes a lot of rules and you have to be super strict.
+At this point, a lot of people falls back to point 1) trading, because they now think that they have enough knowledge to beat the rest of the market (the people who buy and sell stocks).
+Unfortunately, these guys will lose too, and most of them will never touch a stock ever again (some guys actually figure out a way to use technical analyses to make a profit, but it takes a lot of rules and you have to be super strict.
 Not something beginners should try to do)

-You were so close doing the 2A – road, but instead of quitting after mr. Graham’s book, you joined an investment forum, listened to podcasts about investing, read blogs and you talked with people who had considerable knowledgeable about investing.
+You were so close doing the 2A road, but instead of quitting after Mr. Graham’s book, you joined an investment forum, listened to podcasts about investing, read blogs and you talked with people who had considerable knowledge about investing.

 They told you what diversification is, how to buy stocks and what brokerage is.
 They even told you that it might be smart to buy good companies in other stock exchanges, not just your familiar stock exchange.

 They also talked about a method called fundamental research and you start to learn what key numbers like P/E, P/B and yield is.
-Basically, your saved.
+Basically, you saved.

 I must admit that I was halfway through 2A, but I was lucky.

-I was saved by some very kind individuals who thought me that I should do things differently, and they also showed me how.
+I was saved by some very kind individuals who taught me that I should do things differently, and they also showed me how.
 And that is why I have made this blog.

 To make sure that people who are in the process of joining 2A can be “saved” the same way I was.